ckunchur/EduSketch/README.md

 ## Quick Start
 ### Live Site
 View the EduSketch site live [here](https://edusketch-bebb4.web.app/).
+(automatically deployed after each PR is merged to main)

 ### How to run app locally
 - Clone repo